Hepatitis B

 FibroSure, also known as FibroTest, is a blood test that measures the degree of liver damage.
 FibroSure is sometimes used instead of a liver biopsy.
 Unfortunately, this test is not widely available outside the United States and may not be available at some facilities within the US.

 There is also a test called FibroScanTM that may be as useful as a liver biopsy in assessing liver damage from HBV.
-It is a non-invasive and painless test that involves having a dull probe pressed gently against your skin.
+It is a non-invasive and painless test that involves having a dull probe pressed gently against your skin (similar to an ultrasound or sonogram).
 This test is also not very widely available.

 • Pegasys (pegylated interferon)